 A good 24 square kilometers of the Vienna Woods is devoted to the Lainzer Tiergarten.
 Once the most fruitful hunting grounds of the forest, rich with deer and wild boar, Lainzer Wildlife Park is a great choice for Vienna day tours.

 Reserved for royalty until 1921, this grand section of the Wienerwald is famous for its huge oak trees, many of which are centuries old.

-The boar are still pretty wild, so try and keep your distance, and they’ll do the same!
+The boar is still pretty wild, so try and keep your distance, and they’ll do the same!

-For best views of this glorious park, you can climb the 14 meter Hubertuswarte observation tower on the Kaltbründlberg hill and take in this green heaven from on high.
+For the best views of this glorious park, you can climb the 14-meter Hubertuswarte observation tower on the Kaltbründlberg hill and take in this green heaven from on high.

 Lainzer Wildlife Park is one of the best day trips from Vienna for hikers who can enjoy 80+ kilometers of trails, young families who want to rub noses with nature, and shutterbugs looking for Disney-level imagery.

 See related: 5 Best Theme Parks in Europe (Ranked!)